ofivite/ml-framework/README.md

 Then one can access `mlflow` UI locally by going to http://localhost:5010 in a browser (here, `5010` is a local port id taken from a code snippet example).

 ## Making predictions
 Given the trained model, one can now produce predictions for further inference for the given set of `hdf5` files (skimmed by `preprocess.py`).
 This is performed with `predict.py` script which loads the model with `mlflow` given its `experiment_ID` and `run_ID`, opens each of the input fold files with `FoldYielder` and passes the data to the model.
 The output in the form of _maximum class probability_ and the _corresponding class_ along with `misc_features` is saved into the output ROOT file through an [`RDataFrame`](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) class.
-Lastly, `predict.py` uses the configuration file `configs/predict.yaml` to fetch the necessary parameters, e.g. the list input files and output directory.
+Lastly, `predict.py` uses the configuration file `configs/predict.yaml` to fetch the necessary parameters, e.g. the list input files or `run_ID`.
 Note, that the default name of the config file is specified in `@hydra.main()` decorator inside of `predict.py` and not required to be passed in the command line.
 That is, to produce predictions for a `sample_names` files corresponding to a `year` as they are specified in `configs/predict.yaml`, execute:

 ```bash
 python predict.py